MicrosoftDocs/azure-devops-docs/docs/ecosystem/sharepoint/about-sharepoint-integration.md

 However, you should consider the following before moving forward with this integration:
 * You can create your SharePoint site using SharePoint itself.
 Microsoft Teams also creates a team SharePoint site for sharing information
 * TFS 2017 Update 2 and later versions support [Dashboards](../../report/dashboards.md).
 Dashboards provide a very practical replacement for the TFS-SharePoint dashboards.
 * TFS dashboards offer an extensive [catalog of widgets](../../report/widget-catalog.md) which replace all of the SharePoint web parts offered by this integration.
-Additionally, you can find widgets developed by our partners from the [Visual Studio Team Services Marketplace](https://marketplace.visualstudio.com/search?term=widgets&target=VSTS&category=All%20categories&sortBy=Relevance).
+Additionally, you can find widgets developed by our partners from the [VSTS Marketplace](https://marketplace.visualstudio.com/search?term=widgets&target=VSTS&category=All%20categories&sortBy=Relevance).
 * Starting with TFS 2018, we are deprecating the tightly-coupled TFS-SharePoint integration in favor of integration using public APIs and extensibility frameworks.

 You may want to ask yourself whether the integration benefits outweigh the costs of configuration.